E. O. Hoppé

 Although Hoppé was one of the most important photographic artists of his era and highly celebrated in his time, in 1954, at the age of 76, he sold his body of photographic work to a commercial London picture archive, the Mansell Collection.
 In the collection, the work was filed by subject in with millions of other stock pictures and no longer accessible by author.
 Almost all of Hoppé's photographic work—that which gained him the reputation as Britain's most influential international photographer between 1907 and 1939—was accidentally obscured from photo-historians and from photo-history itself.
-It remained in the collection for over thirty years after Hoppé's death, and was not fully accessible to the public until the collection closed down and was acquired by new owners in the United States.
+It remained in the collection for over 30 years after Hoppé's death, and was not fully accessible to the public until the collection closed down and was acquired by new owners in the United States.

-In 1994 photographic art curator Graham Howe retrieved Hoppé's photographic work from the picture library and rejoined it with the Hoppé family archive of photographs and biographical documents.
+In 1994 photographic art curator Graham Howe retrieved Hoppé's photographic work from the picture library and re-joined it with the Hoppé family archive of photographs and biographical documents.
 This was the first time since 1954 that the complete E.O.
 Hoppé Collection was gathered together.
-Many years were spent in cataloguing, conservation, and research of the recovered work.
+Many years were spent in cataloguing, conservation and research of the recovered work.